-Students select one concentrated area of study from the following options:
+Each student will select a primary concentrated area of study from the following options:

 - Clinical practice skills